My Personal Weight Loss Tips

 Recipes and Weight Loss Foods

-Celery and grapefruit are notorious diet foods, but scan Pinterest for interesting foods that you can eat.
+Celery and grapefruit are notorious diet foods, but they aren't filling, and they get old fast.
+Scan Pinterest for interesting foods that you can eat.
 Not everything should be bland.
 Select foods that you don’t usually eat to give yourself something to look forward to at meal times.
 Add low fat Cool Whip to your Sugar Free Jello.
 Buy fruits that are in season.
 Look through the cracker aisle for new snacks to try (look into the Special K bars and other 90-100 calorie snacks).

 Lemon water is also a good motivator.
-Adding the lemon helps to flush out your system and make way for the calories that you are looking to burn off.
+Adding the lemon to your water gives it flavor and provides numerous health benefits.
 I like to buy the juice in the plastic lemons and squirt them into a large pitcher of water.
-I drink from that throughout the day and try to finish one pitcher at least once every five days.
+I drink from that throughout the day and try to finish one two-liter pitcher at least once every five days.

 When it’s winter (especially after the holidays and my diet is going strong), and you don’t want to go to the gym or outside for a walk, I suggest picking up some exercise videos.
 I have a kickboxing video that helps me get in 30 minutes of cardio each day.
 It builds muscle and tones me.
 Though the results on the scale are slow, I see a large difference in the way that I look.